 The January Term is a distinct short course term separate from the fall and spring semesters.
 As such, January Term courses are not included in calculating course loads for the fall or spring semesters, but the credits are included in calculating the 86 credits required for graduation.
 January Term courses are offered each year during the weeks immediately preceding the start of spring semester courses.
-Typically, they meet for 150 minutes (2 1/2 hours) per day for five consecutive days or 180 minutes per day for four days, and students earn one credit in each course.
-Courses are offered in both the morning (9:30-noon) and the afternoon (1:30-4), but students may enroll in only one January Term course each year.
+Typically, they meet for 150 minutes (2 1/2 hours) per day for five consecutive days or 180 minutes per day for four days, and students earn one credit for the course.
+Courses are offered in both the morning and the afternoon, but a student may enroll in only one January Term course each year.

 EXCEPTION: While considered January Term courses, the rules for the Trial Advocacy College and study-abroad January term courses differ.
 As long as there is no time conflict, eligible students can enroll in the Trial Advocacy College and one regular week-long January Term course.

-Exams and papers for January Term courses are due no later than two weeks after the course ends; final grades are due no later than four weeks after assignments are due (six weeks after the course ends).
+Exams and papers for January Term courses are due no later than noon two weeks after the course ends; final grades are due no later than four weeks after assignments are due (no later than six weeks after the course ends).
 Instructors may not grant deadline extensions; all authority in this matter is delegated by the faculty to the assistant dean for academic services and the assistant dean for student affairs.

 1) Adding a January Term Course:

-a) A student can self-add a J-term course via SIS from mid-November until the announced add/drop deadline in SIS, typically just a few days before the class starts when the SIS add deadline occurs.
+a) A student can self-add a J-term course via SIS from mid-November until the announced add/drop deadline in SIS, typically just a few days before the class starts.
 Once the SIS add deadline passes, if seats are available in a J-term course, students seeking to enroll must make a written request to enroll to the Student Records Office.
 If a student submits such a request after the first class session but before the second, confirmation of first-session attendance will be required by instructor signature on the form.

 2) Dropping a January Term Course:

-a) A student can self-drop a J-term course via SIS from mid-November until the SIS J-term drop deadline announced by SRO.
-However, after the SIS drop deadline passes, an enrolled student is committed to attend the course.
-If, after attending the first session, the student wishes to drop the course, the student must make a written request to the Student Records Office no later than the start of the second class session, to drop the course.
+a) A student can self-drop a J-term course via SIS from mid-November until the announced add/drop deadline.
+After that, a student must make a written request to the Student Records Office, no later than the start of the second class session, to drop the course.

-Each year the Judge Advocate General's Legal Center and School invites law students to enroll in a few of their courses.
+Each year the Judge Advocate General's Legal Center and School invites law students to request to enroll in a few of their courses.
 The Student Records Office administers the enrollment and waitlist process for these courses, but it is ultimately within the discretion of the JAG School to approve a student’s enrollment in one of its courses.
-While the JAG School is not a department at the University, their courses are treated as courses in other University departments (section VI.E) as follows:
+While the JAG School is not a department at the University, their courses are akin to courses in other University departments (section VI.E) as follows:

-- Students who wish to enroll in a JAG School course must submit a completed JAG School course request form.
+- Students who wish to enroll in a JAG School course must submit a completed JAG School course application form.

 - Students may enroll in a maximum of three one-credit JAG short courses in a given semester, or in a single semester-long course.

 - JAG School course forms will be processed on a first-come, first-served basis, and are always subject to JAG School approval.